Editor’s Note: This post was updated on September 8, 2018 for accuracy and comprehensiveness. It was originally published on September 22, 2016.

 Remember the dreaded 6-month plateau?
 A separate study conducted on weight loss plateaus also observed participants experiencing a plateau after 6 months and found the most significant factor leading to a plateau was poor dietary habits

-They concluded that, “An intermittent lack of diet adherence, not metabolic adaptation, is a major contributor to the frequently observed early weight-loss plateau.”
-As an aside, this data lends credence to the commonly repeated motivational fitness quote, “Abs are made in the kitchen.”
+They concluded that “An intermittent lack of diet adherence, not metabolic adaptation, is a major contributor to the frequently observed early weight-loss plateau.”
+This data lends credence to the commonly repeated motivational fitness quote, “Abs are made in the kitchen.”

-One more thing before we move on to another technique for overcoming your weight loss plateau: reward yourself for successfully tracking your food intake.
+One more thing before we move on to another technique for overcoming your weight loss plateau: reward yourself for tracking your food and calorie intake.
 It’s a tedious process, which thankfully apps have made less taxing, but it’s still a task well deserving of your positive recognition.
-Buy a book, get a massage or invest in some other non-food related incentive.
+Buy a book, get a massage for those sore muscles, or invest in some other non-food related incentive.

 2) Log your workouts